DmIvanov/DmIvanov.github.io/_posts/2018-12-02-code-optimization-for-swift-and-objective-c.md

 Removing asserts is one of the optimizations that swift compiler does (or _does not_ depending on your settings).
 So as it said in the <a href="https://developer.apple.com/documentation/swift/1541112-assert">documentation</a> if optimization level is **-Onone** you will have the asserts in your resulting code.
 If the level is different they will be optimized out of the code.

 But Swift compiler also has a specific flag `-assert-config` which overwrites the optimization level for the assertions.
 So if you have this flag set with some value it will cancel whatever the optimization level defines for the assertions.
 The flag has string values: `Debug`, `Release`, `Unchecked`, `DisableReplacement`. _Debug_ and _DisableReplacemen_ values cause your swift asserts to remain in the resulting code; _Release_ and _Unchecked_ force the compiler to optimize them out.
-There is no dedicated property for it in the XCode project settings so you have to add it in the Other Swift Flags section (`-assert-config Unchecked` for instance).
+There is no dedicated property for it in the Xcode project settings so you have to add it in the Other Swift Flags section (`-assert-config Unchecked` for instance).

 **Asserts in Objective-C**

 In ObjC there are two types of assertions: `assert(condition)` coming from C and `NSAssert(condition, comment)` - so called Foundation Assertions.

-The first hardcore one will be in the resulting code almost in all conditions regardless you configuration, optimisation level and the rest of the XCode build settings.
+The first hardcore one will be in the resulting code almost in all conditions regardless you configuration, optimisation level and the rest of the Xcode build settings.
 The only way to switch it off that I'm aware of is to define `NDEBUG=1` Preprocessor Macros (together with `DEBUG=1` which usually defined by default).

-NSAssert is not so tough and handling it is easier: there is a bool property in the XCode build settings Enable Foundation Assertions (`ENABLE_NS_ASSERTIONS`).
+NSAssert is not so tough and handling it is easier: there is a bool property in the Xcode build settings Enable Foundation Assertions (`ENABLE_NS_ASSERTIONS`).
 Also assertions are disabled if preprocessor macro `NS_BLOCK_ASSERTIONS` is defined.
 But it also has nothing to do with the optimization level.

 So eventually you don't need to change any of the optimization levels in your project settings to switch the assertions on/off.
 Both compilers have special compilation flags for handling them.